Expensent

 • Statement and portal workflows need verification.
 Hubdoc can still collect and sync documents, but bank and vendor portal workflows are the area to test carefully.
 Portal fetching and statement extraction are different jobs, and some alternatives market statement extraction more directly.

 • Weak QBO-specific automation.
 Competitors like Dext and AutoEntry have invested heavily in QuickBooks Online publishing — supplier rules, category mapping, bank-match suggestions, multi-entity workflows.
-Hubdoc's QBO integration has barely changed.
+Compare Hubdoc's current QBO workflow against the current alternatives for your use case.

 • QuickBooks is not Xero's platform.
 Xero's business interest is Xero.
-Hubdoc still supports QuickBooks Online, but QBO-only teams should compare whether the roadmap and workflow emphasis match their needs.
+Hubdoc still supports QuickBooks Online, but QBO-only teams should compare whether the current workflow emphasis matches their needs.

 3. What to look for in a Hubdoc alternative for QuickBooks